Homemade shampoo can be made with just two common and natural pantry ingredients. It’s also cheaper than store-bought

 This shampoo is completely safe for all hair types and will not strip your hair of its natural oils, unlike most commercial shampoo.

 Be sure to question the safety of store-bought shampoos, along with any other products you buy – and always understand the ingredients of the products you use.
 (If you don’t want to make your own shampoo, here is a brand we absolutely love – made with VERY pure, natural ingredients.)

 If you have questions read the comments below or ask anew… and share this recipe with everyone you know!

 Tips for Controlling Static

 Especially if you’re heat styling, you may notice some static when using this shampoo in the colder months.
 You can troubleshoot the static by trying some of the following tips:

 - Be sure you’re trimming your ends every 6-8 weeks, less split ends = less static.

 - Try shampooing less often (every other day or 3x/week).

 - Use less heating elements (blow dryers, flat/curling irons, etc.).

 - Try massaging in a Tbsp of olive oil once/week then rinsing.

 - Melt a small amount of coconut oil in your hands and rub through the ends of your hair, avoiding your scalp.

 - Another treatment to try is avocado w/lemon juice – mix, smash into hair, let sit 30 mins and rinse.

 - Do occasionally – mix 2 egg yolks with 2 tsp lemon juice or vinegar.
 Work it into hair and let set a few minutes while showering.
 The egg binds with oils in the hair.
 Rinse with lukewarm water.

 - Add 6-8 drops of a citrus essential oil to your shampoo.
 Try lemon, lime, or sweet orange for controlling oil.
 (Find 100% pure essential oils here.)

 - Be sure to shake your homemade shampoo vigorously to ensure the baking soda is completely dissolved into the water.

 - Massage baking soda shampoo into your scalp for at least 2 minutes.

-- Give your hair a few weeks to adjust to the change (like 2-3 weeks or more).
+- Give your hair a few weeks to adjust to the change (could take 2-3 weeks or more).